hemanthsagarb/wikidump-setup/README.md

 This data can be used to calculate what a phrase/word can mean as per wikipedia.
 For example, the word 'apple' can mean Apple, Apple_Inc., Apple_Records, etc. In other words, it gives the most prominent senses (if we order by cooccurence counts) for a given word or phrase.

+The resulting csv file can be imported to db using https://github.com/hemanthsagarb/wikidump-setup/blob/master/dump_analysis/wikilinks.sql